George Bonanno: Resilience

-Other critics have claimed the opposite, that far from being misguided, the idea that humans are resilient is so obvious that it is simplistic.
+Bonanno's research found psychological resilience to be at the core of human grief and trauma reactions.
+Some have found Bonanno's finding of persistent resilience in the face of potentially traumatic events controversial.
+Other critics have said that the idea that humans are resilient is so obvious that it is simplistic.
 Others have countered that it may seem simple, but the idea has escaped researchers for the century between Freud's work and Bonanno's.
-Policy and treatment for the past century has relied on the idea that humans are not resilient.

-That people are resilient even when facing extreme stressors or losses contradicts the stages model of grief.
-Many resilient people show no grief.
-They therefore have no stages of grief to pass through.
-Until Bonanno, therapists and psychiatrists considered the absence of grief a pathology to be feared, rather than a healthy outcome.
-Resilience has profound implications for people's concepts of themselves, especially after suffering a severe stressor event.
-The idea also has important implications for how the therapeutic community views loss and trauma.
-Bonanno has argued that universal counseling after potentially traumatic events does more harm than good, a point eventually verified by convincing research.
-Resilience being an inherent part of human experience after major stressor events also may have important implications for public policy, such as how to best treat veterans who have served in war situations and whether to counsel large populations after major stressor events, such as tsunamis or mass shootings.
+Bonanno has argued that universal counseling after potentially traumatic events does more harm than good.
+James W. Pennebaker's findings seemingly contradict Bonanno's claims on the harmful effects of retrieving bad experiences.

+Bonanno argued that correlates of resilience typically exert such small effects that, paradoxically, it is not possible to accurately predict who will be resilient and who not after a major life stressor.

+Bonanno said that means of addressing the resilience paradox include personality scales that capture key correlates and advanced computational methods, such as machine learning algorithms, that capture multiple diverse correlates.
+However, neither approach solves the paradox.
+Bonanno suggested that the flexibility mindset and the flexibility sequence, help solve the resilience paradox.

 Trajectories of grief and trauma reactions

 In 2002 and 2004, Bonanno described the most common trajectories of grief or potential trauma.
 This research was based on prospective data collected both prior to the loss or trauma and afterwards.
-In subsequent studies, Bonanno and colleagues identified the same trajectories following other potentially traumatic events, such as the September 11 terrorist attack in New York, combat deployment, and myriad other events.
-Contrary to common assumptions about loss and trauma, Bonanno's research may indicate that resilience is the most common pattern and that delayed reactions are rare.
+In subsequent studies, Bonanno and colleagues identified the same trajectories following other potentially traumatic events, such as the September 11 terrorist attack in New York, combat deployment, and other events.

-The most common or prototypical trajectories are as follows:
+Bonanno described common or prototypical trajectories as follows: